talhanai/neural-feature-insert/README.md

 ### References

-A version of this concept and optimization paradigm was explored here (and originally implemented in MATLAB):
+A version of this concept and optimization paradigm was explored here to model the emotional state of individuals engaged in a conversation, and with features from audio, text, and physiologic modalities.
+(This was originally implemented in MATLAB):

 ```
 @inproceedings{alhanai2017predicting,